Search for a recipe: Phyllo Dough

 Instructions

-2. Shred potatoes and onion, and roughly chop leek.
-Mix, then add black pepper, vegetable seasoning and sea salt to taste.
+2. Peel and shred the potatoes and onion, then roughly chop the leek.
+In a large bowl, combine the vegetables and season with black pepper, vegetable seasoning, and sea salt to taste.

-7. Take it out of the oven and cover it with a clean kitchen towel for 5 minutes, before serving.
+9. Remove from the oven and cover with a clean kitchen towel for 5 minutes to allow the pastry to soften slightly before serving.

-8. Serve with salad or any other side dishes.
+Serve warm with a fresh salad or your favorite side dish.

 Notes